 I remember that morning as if it had happened yesterday.
 We were just leaving the restaurant, where we had enjoyed a leisurely breakfast with friends.
 I had met these women when we’d had our first babies, at a mothers’ group sponsored by the hospital where we had delivered.
 Those first babies were now 5-years-old and each had at least one younger sibling.

-We held the door for one another and shuffled our tribe carefully out of the restaurant and into the parking lot.
+We held the door for one another and shuffled our crew carefully out of the restaurant and into the parking lot.
 The kids were busy fooling around, and their laughter filled the air until one voice shouted above the rest.
 I knew that voice very well: it was my 5-year-old son.

 “Hey!
 GUYS!!
 LOOK!!
 LOOK!!!!Doesn’t that latticework remind you of a portcullis?
 It’s SO BEAUTIFUL!”